64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

 ### Step Two: Configuration

 Upon import, a folder named 'CustomInputManager' will be created.
-In order to add the Input Manager to your scene, add 'Scenes/InputManager.cs' into any object that will not be cloned or destroyed.
+In order to add the Input Manager to your scene, drag the prefab named **InputManager** from the **Prefabs/** folder inside CustomInputManager.
+Remember to check or uncheck the "Has Keybind Buttons" toggle depending on if your scene has a controls editing menu or not!
+(True = has menu, False = no menu)

 Select the object to view the custom Inspector controls for the InputManager script.
 Here, you can open the default configuration file for editing (it will open the file in your default code editor).